jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 	- during commissioning, switch is not energized, correct?

 - Arcovia Incident
 	- Flashover occurred after energizing T2.
-It was previously energized with connected load at T1
+It was previously energized with connected load at T1 since 2021 (incident was in 2024)
 	- No SF6 leak observed from time of incident up to replacement of the switchgear